gordonbrander/magnetize/README.md

 # magneto

-Content-addressed data over HTTP.
 "We have IPFS at home".

+Decentralize HTTP somewhat with content addressed data.

 ## TODO